 InterMedical is a comprehensive coverage plan for people who are traveling outside the U.S. and outside their home country, for up to one year.
 You can obtain an instant quote and/or purchase online on this web site.
 The insurance coverage can start as early as today or any future date you specify.
 As soon as you make a purchase, you will receive a confirmation of coverage in your email.

 The insurance company will generally pay for new medical conditions, injuries (caused either by accidents or otherwise) or sicknesses that may occur after the effective date of the policy.
 It does not cover any expenses related to pre-existing conditions, preventive check ups, immunizations or maternity.

 Prescription drugs are covered like any other eligible medical expenses.
-Emergency Dental Treatment to sound and natural teeth is covered up to $1,000 in the case of an accident under this insurance, and up to $100 for acute pain to sound and natural teeth.
+More information.
+Emergency Dental Treatment to sound and natural teeth is covered up to $2,000 in the case of an accident under this insurance, and up to $250 for acute pain to sound and natural teeth.

 InterMedical provides coverage anywhere outside the United States including travel time as well.
 It also includes coverage for loss of checked luggage.

 First, you will have to pay your chosen deductible once per policy period (varies from $0 to $1,000) before the insurance company begins paying anything for the covered expenses, even for doctor visits.
 The deductible is not just for the hospitalization.
 There is no concept of copay.